 INTRODUCTION

-The Laiëntharin are the Magic Gates created by Naumathar, at the request of the gods, during the period known as Before the First Era of Anahkólion.
+The Laiëntharin are the Magic Gates created by Naumathar, at the request of the gods, during a period known as Before the First Era of Anahkólion.
 The Magic Gates were randomly distributed by each of the gods of Anahkólion across the six worlds.
-Initially, the purpose of the Laiëntharin was to assist the Gontthers and their Arlierocs in monitoring the progress in each world, as well as to transport the gods swiftly to various locations.
-The function of each Magic Gate was to provide immediate and instantaneous transportation of one or more individuals from one Laiëntharin to another, regardless of the distance or location of the destination Laiëntharin.
-In other words, it serves as a conduit to another designated Magic Gate as long as the person activating it knows the desired destination of the other Laiëntharin.
-To achieve this, knowledge of Idhílion, the Language of the Gods, and the name of the destination Laiëntharin is required.
-However, the Laiëntharin had some peculiarities.
-The first was that there was a specific capacity for transportation.
-The most common was to transport between three and eight individuals in a single opening, but when transportation occurred with a group of ten to fifteen travelers, the Laiëntharin would be incapacitated for a few hours.
-This was due to the strain exerted during transportation.
-Therefore, it was impossible to transport an entire army or a large detachment.
-Of course, when the Laiëntharin transported only a few people, its function was not interrupted.
-Another important factor is that each Laiëntharin has ten symbols along its border, which can be circular, rectangular, or square.
-The "Signs" or "Destinations," as they are called, represent other predetermined Laiëntharin located elsewhere, whether in the same or different world.
-Thus, by activating a specific "Sign," the traveler will be transported to that designated location.
-A few Laiëntharin, it is difficult to determine the exact number, possess a secret: the eleventh "Sign."
-However, few gods are aware of this fact.
-When activated, this "Sign" takes the traveler to a place unknown to others.
-These Laiëntharin are usually known exclusively by the god who placed them there, and it is unlikely that anyone else will be able to make that passage unless they discover the location of the Laiëntharin and can read its "Sign."
+Initially, the purpose of the Laiëntharin was to assist the Gontthers and their Arlierocs in monitoring progress across these realms and to enable the gods to travel instantly to all locations.
+Each Magic Gate’s function was to instantly transport one or more individuals from one Laiëntharin to another, regardless of distance or the location of the destination Laiëntharin.
+In essence, it could link to another specific Magic Gate, provided that the one activating it knew the destination and the name of the Laiëntharin in question.
+To use this transport, it was necessary to know Idhílion, the Language of the Gods, and to name the destination Laiëntharin.
+However, the Laiëntharin had some particular traits.
+First, there was a limit to the capacity they could transport.
+Typically, they could transfer between three to eight individuals at a time, but when moving a group of ten to fifteen, the Laiëntharin would become inactive for several hours due to the force exerted in the transport.
+This limitation made it impossible to move entire armies or large detachments.
+When only a few people traveled, the Laiëntharin’s function remained uninterrupted.
+Another important factor was that each Laiëntharin featured ten symbols along its edges, which could be circular, rectangular, or square.
+Known as “Signs” or “Destinations,” these symbols represented other Laiëntharin fixed in specific locations, whether in the same world or another.
+When a certain “Sign” was activated, the traveler would be transported to the Laiëntharin it represented.
+A few of the Laiëntharin, though it’s impossible to say exactly how many, hold a secret: the Eleventh “Sign.”
+Only a select few gods are even aware of its existence.
+When activated, this “Sign” transports the traveler to a place unknown to all others.
+Such Laiëntharin are typically known only to the god who placed them there, and it would be nearly impossible for anyone else to make the journey, unless they could locate that specific Laiëntharin and decipher its “Sign.”
 Across the six worlds, from Anahkólion to Ernt-nador, there are dozens of Laiëntharin.
-For example, atop each of the ten Towers of the Wizards, primarily located in Ernt-nador, the Known World, there is a Laiëntharin that transports members of the Supreme Order of Yondar to another designated tower.
-Each of these Laiëntharin also possesses an hidden eleventh destination at its center.
-However, this information is known only by the Master of the Wizards or their successor.
-The Laiëntharin were scattered across the worlds long before the creation of humans and even before the worlds were colonized.
-Over the course of hundreds of Cycles, some Laiëntharin became overgrown with vegetation, while others were hidden by humans at the request of the Gontthers to prevent further use.
-During the Time of Shadows in the Third Era of Anahkólion, some of the Guardians of the Magic Gates were killed along with their creatures.
-By the decision of the High Council of the Gods, the surviving Gontthers were rescued and brought back to Mount Naumathar.
-The majority of the Laiëntharin were abandoned and remained closed until the time came when they would be needed again.
+For instance, atop each of the ten Towers of the Wizards, most of which are concentrated in Ernt-nador, the Known World, there is a Laiëntharin that allows members of the Supreme Order of Yondar to travel from one tower to another.
+Each of these Laiëntharin also contains a hidden eleventh destination at its center, a secret known only to the Master of the Wizards and his successor.
+The Laiëntharin were spread across the worlds long before humankind came into being and even before the worlds were fully colonized.
+Over hundreds of Cycles, some Laiëntharin were overtaken by vegetation, while others were concealed by humans at the request of the Gontthers to prevent further use.
+During the Time of Shadows of the Third Era of Anahkólion, some of the Guardians of the Magic Gates and their creatures were slain.
+By decree of the High Council of the Gods, the Gontthers who survived the attacks were brought back to Mount Naumathar.
+Most of the Laiëntharin were abandoned and sealed, awaiting the day they would again be needed.

 MAGIC GATE USED BY THE GUARDIANS